rbalestr-lab/stable-ssl/README.rst

 .. _launch:

-First build a config file with the parameters you want to use.
-The parameters should be structured in the following groups:
+`Stable-SSL` relies on a configuration file to specify the parameters.
+We recommend using `hydra` (see [Hydra documentation](https://hydra.cc/){:target="_blank"}) to manage the configuration files.

-data, model, hardware, log, optim.
+Start by building a configuration file with the parameters you want to use.
+These parameters should be organized into the following groups: `data`, `networks`, `hardware`, `optim`, and `logger`.
+Additionally, there are two key parameters: `objective`, which specifies the model's loss function, and `train_on`, which indicates the dataset used for training.

-See the :ref:`Configuration File Guide <config_guide>` for more details.
+For more details on how to structure the configuration file, refer to the [User Guide](https://rbalestr-lab.github.io/stable-SSL.github.io/dev/user_guide.html){:target="_blank"} section of the documentation.

 Then, create a Python script that will load the configuration and launch the run.
 Here is an example: